keithalewis/math/simple.md

 institute: KALX, LLC
 classoption: fleqn
 fleqn: true
-abstract:
+abstract: |
  Every arbitrage-free pricing model is parameterized by a vector-valued martingale and a positive adapted process.
 There is no need to restrict models to Ito processes, use partial differential equations, or consider self-financing portfolios.
 There is also no need for utility functions or market equilibrium.
+ In fact, there is no need for probability measures.
+The Unified Model involves only geometry, as was first pointed out by Stephen Ross.
+We do need the notion of algebras of sets in order to mathematically model partial information.
  Market participants can only execute a finite number of trades.
  It is time to banish the mathematical fiction of continuous time trading and focus on problems practicioners find useful: when to rehedge and what are the risk tradeoffs.
 ...

 \newcommand{\Var}{\operatorname{Var}}